The system message is sometimes referred to as a system prompt.

 Keep iterating.
 This is the most important tip.
 In our experience, moving things around the system message, or using different words, can change the way that the agent behaves.

 Be as specific as possible.
-The less that the AI needs to guess what you want, the better it will perform.
+The less that the AI needs to guess what you want, the better it will perform (and the less it tends to hallucinate).

 Repeat and/or CAPITALISE important instructions.
 This helps the AI pay particular attention to particular instructions.

 Give instructions in the positive, not the negative.
-Tell the AI what to do, not what not to do.
+Tell the AI what to do, not what not to do (see what we did there?).
 Direct instructions seem to work better.

 Where can I learn more about prompting? #